NativeScript/docs-v7/ui/layouts.md

 	* [Layout Paddings](#layout-paddings)
 	* [Layout Containers](#layout-containers)
 	* [Repeating layout children](#repeating-layout-children)

-## Layouting
+## Layout Process

-Layouting is the process of measuring and positioning the child views of a [Layout][Layout] container.
-Layouting is an intensive process whose speed and performance depend on the count of the children and the complexity of the layout container.
+Layout is the process of measuring and positioning the child views of a [Layout][Layout] container.
+Layout is an intensive process whose speed and performance depend on the count of the children and the complexity of the layout container.
 For example, a simple layout container such as [AbsoluteLayout][AbsoluteLayout] might perform better than a more complex layout container, such as [GridLayout][GridLayout].

-Layouting completes in two passes - a measure pass and a layout pass.
-Every layout container provides its own `onMeasure()` and `onLayout()` methods to achieve its own specific layouting.
+Layout completes in two passes - a measure pass and a layout pass.
+Every layout container provides its own `onMeasure()` and `onLayout()` methods to achieve its own specific layout.

 ### Measure Pass